 - Consumer panel - A group of consumers who provide information about a product and its attributes.

-- Demographics - Statistics about population (sex, age, marital status, birthrate, mortality rate, education, income and occupation).
+- Demographics - Statistics about population (gender, age, marital status, birthrate, mortality rate, education, income and occupation).

 - Observational approach - Observing people’s behavior and recording these observations.

 - Secondary source - Published data that has been collected by a public or private sector organization and provided (published) to users.